Senjutsu

 Senjutsu (戦術, "Tactics") is the seventeenth studio album by English heavy metal band Iron Maiden, released on 3 September 2021.
-Their first album in six years, it was a critical and commercial success, praised for its ambitious epic scope.
+A double album, it was a critical and commercial success, praised for its ambitious epic scope.
 Two singles, "The Writing on the Wall" and "Stratego", were released to promote the album.

 Overview

 Senjutsu is the band's first studio album in nearly six years (although having been put on hold for well over two years), following 2015's The Book of Souls, marking the longest gap between two Iron Maiden studio albums.
 This is also their second studio double album, and their first studio album since 1984's Powerslave to have no songwriting contributions from guitarist Dave Murray in any way, (Note: While 1995's The X Factor does not have a songwriting contribution from Murray, he did co-write one of its bonus tracks.) as well as the first since 1998's Virtual XI to feature multiple songs written by bassist Steve Harris alone.

 The name of the album is rendered on the right side of the cover art by the actual vertical Japanese spelling of "senjutsu" (戦術), and on the left side by a font reminiscent of Japanese characters.